JGSNETO/Learn-Matlab/README.md

 ### Syntax & Semantics
 - Syntax is a language’s set of rules for the form of the statements, including, for example, the rule that says you can't use a hash symbol in a variable name.
 - As we said, the syntax of a command is its form.
 The semantics of a command is its meaning.

+## C1_W3

+### Matrices and Operators

+- Matrices (Plural of matrix) are special kinds of arrays.
+- Array: Any set of numbers arranged in a rectangular pattern.
+- Rows x Columns x Dimensions
+- Higher dimensions are uncommon
+- The most common have special names:
+1. 2D Array: Matrix
+2. 1D Array: Vector

+### The Colon Operator

+- Start_value:increment:Not_higher_than
+- Operator is a function that's invoked by a symbol
+- A function is an operation invoked by the name